An official website of the United States government

 All profiles have a “Quick Facts” table that gives information on the following topics:

-Number of Jobs, 2012: The employment, or size, of the occupation in 2012, the base year of the 2012–22 employment projections.
+Number of Jobs: The employment, or size, of the occupation in the base year of the employment projections.

-Employment Change, 2012–22: The projected numeric change in employment from 2012 to 2022.
+Employment Change: The projected numeric change in employment over the projections decade.